facorazza/Passwords2Bitwarden/README.md

 ### Nextcloud Passwords

+> :warning: Before exporting your passwords, you must change your Nextcloud language to English.
+Got to `Settings > Personal info > Language`.
+You can revert the change once downloaded the archive.

 Enter your Nextcloud instance go to `Passwords > More > Backup & Restore`.
 Select `Backup or export` and the fill the following fields:

 1. Choose Format: `Predefined CSV`